capacitor-community/sqlite/docs/Web-Usage.md

 `jeep-sqlite` is a Stencil Component which is using `sql.js` for sql in-memory queries and store the database in the Browser on a `localforage` IndexedDB store named `jeepSqliteStore` and inside a table named `databases`.

-🚨 The database is stored from in-memory to `localforage` IndexedDB store when once requires
+🚨 The database is stored from in-memory to `localforage` IndexedDB store when one requires
  - a `saveToStore`,
  - a `close`,
  - a `closeConnection`.